 There are many dangers lurking, and, of course, there are plenty of bosses for you to face.
 Should you cower in the face of such power, perhaps our Dark Souls bosses guide will give you the strength you need to push forward and complete this genre-defining experience.

-We also happen to have number of guides about various characters such as Dark Souls Gwyndoln, Dark Souls Artorias, and Dark Souls Sif, so give those a read to learn more about those that inhabit this world.
+We also happen to have a number of guides about various characters such as Dark Souls Gwyndoln, Dark Souls Artorias, Dark Souls Ornstein, and Dark Souls Sif, so give those a read to learn more about those that inhabit this world.

 There you have it, our picks for the best games like Dark Souls on Nintendo Switch.
 To be honest, there’s a whole world out there, full of Souls-likes, and I implore you to explore.
-If you don’t want a challenging experience, head over to our list of the best Switch puzzle games.
-It’s full of titles that are suitable for a range of skill levels.
+If you don’t want a challenging experience, head over to our list of the best easy games for a chill and relaxing time.